 Most of my clients get stumped over which information to analyze when making decisions on spending more money on something or stopping it altogether.

 The rules of business have changed.
 You can see it, sense it, and maybe even know logically that things are evolving in the modern landscape of business and economy.
 But like many, maybe you haven't made the changes yet.
 This is primarily due to two things.
 1) You don’t know what it is exactly that you need to change.
 2) You haven’t broken your habits of operating the old way.

 Knowing is a big part of changing.
 So, let’s start with learning what it is we need to change immediately.
 I say immediately because continuing to operate in this way will absolutely lead to failure.
 A business and organization can no longer sustain themselves this way...

 Engagement can seem hard, especially when it comes to social media.
 How do you engage and build relationships with large numbers of people you will never REALLY know?
 Well, let me say that the hard part is not the engagement.
-A few tips from me and you can become really good at engaging your fans and followers.
-The hard part is finding time and motivation.
+A few tips from me and you can become great at engaging your fans and followers.
+The hard part is finding time and motivation to do so.

-My goal, with this tip from the tip jar, is to help you dwindle down your social media marketing tasks to a few minutes a day.
-You may save up some of the days of work and do it all over a few days.
-Whatever you choose to do, I intend on making it a little easier.
-You do, however have to do some work upfront that may require an hour to and hour and half....
+My goal with this tip from the tip jar is to help you shrink your social media marketing tasks down to a few minutes each day.
+You might even save time and do it all over a few days.
+Whatever you choose to do, I intend on helping you make it a little easier.
+You do, however, have to do some work upfront that may require an hour or so...

-I often get asked, "Rubina, what is the one thing I can do to get clients."
+I'm often asked, "Rubina, what is the one thing I can do to get clients."
 Or "What is the one thing I can do to get people to donate to our organization."
-My answer is always, "There's not".
-There is no ONE thing you can do to get people to buy from you or give to you.
-Many don't want to hear this, but it's true.
+My answer is always, "There's no ONE thing."
+Many people don't want to hear this, but it's true.